ans-group/docs.ukfast.co.uk/source/cloud/flex/3rdparty/ansible.md

 ## Basic playbook example

 The following playbook ties together some of the above functionality to show a relatively trivial example of creating 3 instances and provisioning them as webservers in one task block.
 A keypair is created locally for examples sake, but could be generated using the `os_keypair` module if desired.
-Some relatively pointless/inadvisable actions such as creating a user with passwordless sudo access, or adding things to hosts files are carried out so that different elements can be demonstrated.
+Some relatively pointless/inadvisable actions such as creating a user with password-less sudo access, or adding things to hosts files are carried out so that different elements can be demonstrated.

 ```yaml
 ---